eatyourpeas/checktick/docs/getting-started-api.md

+---
-# Getting started with the API
+title: Getting Started with API
+category: getting-started
+priority: 3
+---

 This quick guide shows how to authenticate with JWT and call the API using curl, plus a small Python example.